Zubax/ampdrive_ad0510/manufacturing/readme.md

 #### Option #1.
 Rigid phase connector

 The phase connector is shown in the picture below.
-The guide for manual manucturing small amounts of such connectors is available in the repository.
+The guide for low-volume production is available in the adjacent document.

 <img src="pics/5.png" />